rohitkakkar6/AI-planning-vs-CSP-Solving-Comparison/Diary.md

 tests on 1 row and 3 rows are successful with 1 row taking 0.35 seconds on average to solve and the 3 rows implementation taking 0.55 seconds on average by the online solver.

 testing 5x9 shows the first significant leap in time going from 1 second to 4.2 seconds on average to find a plan

+December 1, 2023

+6x9 found as the breaking point

+December 4, 2023

+Decided on moving onto problems more suited to modelling which do not require backtracking as this is something that off the shelf planners lack.